 Walk along the western rim of the circle and proceed to your left down Chapin Parkway, one of the city’s most gracious avenues.
 Named in honor of Col. Edward Chapin, who was killed during the Civil War, Chapin Parkway is a street of impressive homes dating from the early 20th Century, including an example (at No. 121) of work by Esenwein and Johnson, one of Buffalo’s most notable local architectural firms from its turn-of-the-century hey day.

 At West Delavan go left and make a slight detour to the beautiful home and gardens of Jennifer Guercio at number 755.
 This lovely Victorian home is known for its spectacular gardens and is considered one of the highlights of the annual Garden Walk.
-Stop and admire the incredible plenitude of flowers.

 Return to Chapin Parkway and continue left to Soldier’s Circle.
 As you make your way around the western perimeter of the circle, you’ll come across another of Buffalo’s many Frank Lloyd Wright buildings.
 Built in 1905 for William R. Heath, another Larkin Company executive (along with Darwin D. Martin) who took a chance on the still relatively unknown Wright.
 The Heath House is best known as a stylistic precursor to Wright’s renowned Robie House in Chicago.

 Moving around the circle, you are now on Lincoln Parkway, a street of truly lavish and magnificent mansions.
-Cross Forest Avenue and continue to the rear of the Albright-Knox Art Gallery, home of one of the great collections of modern and contemporary art in the world.
+Cross Forest Avenue and continue to the rear of the Albright-Knox Art Gallery (closed until Spring 2022), home of one of the great collections of modern and contemporary art in the world.
 Climb the steps of the neo-classical portico for a view of Hoyt Lake and Delaware Park, the crown jewel of Frederick Law Olmsted’s Buffalo Parks System.
 Across the street you’ll find Shakespeare Hill, the site of one of the largest free outdoor Shakespeare festivals in the country, held every summer from June through August, as well as a lovingly-maintained rose garden that’s worth a stop.

 Take a right at Forest Avenue and cross Elmwood Avenue for a view of the National Historic Landmark Richardson-Olmsted Campus.
 Designed by Henry Hobson Richardson and constructed between 1870-1896, the former Buffalo State Hospital features grounds by Frederick Law Olmsted.
 Built of locally quarried red Medina sandstone, this was Richardson’s first major commission and contains many of the elements that characterized what came to be known as the Richardsonian Romanesque style.
-Currently undergoing a massive multi-million dollar restoration and re-use, the buildings can be best viewed from lawn near the corner of Richmond Avenue.

 Cross Forest Avenue and proceed down Richmond Avenue to Dorchester.
 Turn left onto Dorchester, a gem of a street that will connect you to Bidwell Parkway.
 Bidwell Parkway, named for local Civil War hero Daniel Davidson Bidwell, is home to a farmer’s market from May through October and a regular schedule of concerts throughout the summer.
 Go left at Bidwell and then right onto Elmwood Avenue.